ARTICLE 1: NAME

-- A regional representative of each national GEA section: UME, GME, CEI, and MESRE.
+- A regional representative of each national GEA section: UME, GME, CPD, and MESRE, as well as a MESRE chair-elect position.
 The Nominating Committee will alert the NEGEA membership of any upcoming vacating positions, will review nomination submissions, and will provide up to two qualified submissions per position to the Steering Committee, who will determine the final selection by secret ballot.

 - Up to four Members-at-Large (MAL), at the Chair’s discretion, who represent a cross-section of the region’s constituents.
 The Chair shall fill MAL positions by appointment as needed and as openings occur.

 - Additional ex-officio members of the Steering Committee may be appointed with the approval of the majority of the Steering Committee.

 Section 4.
 Terms of Office

 - The positions of Chair, Chair-Elect, and Past Chair are 2-year terms.
 Thus, the Chair-Elect serves a total of 6 years.